Short Bio

 I am an Assistant Professor in the Department of Computer Science at Purdue University.
 Prior to joining Purdue, I was a Research Assistant Professor at Toyota Technological Institute at Chicago (TTIC).

 I completed my Ph.D. and M.S. in Electrical and Computer Engineering at the University of Illinois at Urbana-Champaign (UIUC) advised by Prof. Alexander Schwing and Prof. Minh Do.
 I received my B.S. degree in Electrical Engineering from UIUC working with Prof. Mark Hasegawa-Johnson.
+I have interned several times at Google, working with Aseem Agarwala, Jonathan Huang, and Kevin Murphy.

 To prospective students.
 We are looking for highly motivated and talented students!
 (Fall 2026)